Page cover image

 • Our watermarks are persisted locally to disk automatically and recalled on application startup.

-• They are debounced (We cover this in the ).
+• They are debounced (We cover this in the updating section).

 • They are thread safe.